tudinfse/fex/README.md

 The initialization will also create a configuration file `config.py` which is the central configuration point for all experiment.

-# Example: Benchmarking GCC optimizations on SPLASH 3.0
+# Example 1: Benchmarking GCC optimizations on SPLASH 3.0

 ## TL;DR